apache/drill/_docs/sql-reference/sql-commands/055-drop-table.md

 ---
 title: "DROP TABLE"
-date:
+date: 2016-08-04 00:23:10 UTC
 parent: "SQL Commands"
 ---

 As of Drill 1.2, you can use the DROP TABLE command to remove tables (files or directories) from a file system when the file system is configured as a DFS storage plugin.
 See [Storage Plugin Registration]({{ site.baseurl }}/docs/storage-plugin-registration/).
+As of Drill 1.8, you can include the IF EXISTS parameter with the DROP TABLE command.
 Currently, you can only issue the DROP TABLE command against file system data sources.

 ## Syntax
 The DROP TABLE command supports the following syntax:

-       DROP TABLE [workspace.]name;
+    DROP TABLE [IF EXISTS] [workspace.]name;

+## Parameters

+IF EXISTS
+Drill does not throw an error if the table does not exist.
+Instead, Drill returns "`Table [name] not found.`"

+*workspace*
+The location of the table in subdirectories of a local or distributed file system.

+*name*
-*name* is a unique directory or file name, optionally prefaced by a storage plugin name, such as dfs, and a workspace, such as tmp using dot notation.
+A unique directory or file name, optionally prefaced by a storage plugin name, such as `dfs`, and a workspace, such as `tmp` using dot notation.

 ## Usage Notes